 Set your prices

-Look at what your competitor is offering so that you can have an idea how much to charge a client for their specific service; it also helps you to know what clients are willing to pay and how to stay competitive in the market.
+Look at what your competitor is offering so that you can have an idea of how much to charge a client for their specific service; it also helps you to know what clients are willing to pay and how to stay competitive in the market.
 Always charge what you are worth.
 Feel free to include an upfront fee when booking clients.

 If you want to be a progressive freelance makeup artist always try to stay one step ahead of new makeup trends to develop your skills.
 Being complacent will slow you down.
 Try to stay in the know with the latest makeup looks, newest color palettes and makeup tricks to make a makeup look last all day.
 Clients will be impressed with your improvement and quality of work.
-If you have to enroll in a makeup artistry to increase your skill then go ahead.
+If you have to enroll in a makeup artistry programme to increase your skills then go ahead.

 Be creative as a freelance makeup artist